 Windward Community College also provides short-term mental health counseling to assist students in managing personal life challenges.
 Our mental health counseling service provider is also considered a Confidential Resource where students can seek assistance related to sex discrimination and gender-based violence.
 Confidential resources of the campus will not share information about or received from a student, without the student's informed consent, unless imminent threat to life or of bodily injury exists, or there is a legal obligation to reveal such information, e.g., in an employment context or suspected abuse or neglect of a minor.
-To make an appointment for assistance, please contact:
+Please contact Karla Silva-Park, Mental Health Counselor at 808-235-7468 or via email at karlas@hawaii.edu to make an appointment for assistance.
+Her office is located in Hale Kakoʻo Room 101.